Automattic/gridicons/README.md

 3. Add a new containing layer with the name of the icon (i.e. "trophy").
 4. Add the icon from the SVG on that containing layer.
 Make sure to check pixel preview.
 7. Generate an SVG by dragging the script `exporter-multi.jsx` inside the Illustrator window.
-8. In the dialog, select your new icon layer from the "Export layers" dropdown and click Export.
+8. In the dialog, select your new icon layer from the "Export layers" dropdown and click Export (make sure the output directory is `gridicons/svg`).
 9. Run `grunt` command from terminal, to generate the svg-min, react, and svg-sprite directories.
 10. Commit
 11. Merge & delete branch